 Café Luxembourg is an established eatery and a definite must for foodies looking to experience Amsterdam's famous café culture.
 Its superb food, affordable prices and traditional atmosphere are appealing in any season.
 Reviewers have called Café Luxembourg 'spacious, elegant and unhurried', and quite simply 'one of the world's great cafés.'

 Telephone: (020) 620 6264

 Located in a district that includes many beautiful old buildings, Greetje is an essential experience for foodies looking to enjoy authentic Dutch cuisine.
 It's known for having some of the best service in Amsterdam, and offers up traditional Dutch recipes with a modern flair.
 Try the taster platters for a sampling of many different dishes.
-Greetje is open for dinner only, Tuesday through Sunday from 6pm to 10pm.
+Greetje is open for dinner only, from 6pm, seven days a week.

 Address: Peperstraat 23-25

 Telephone: (020) 779 7450

 This two-man operation serves up savoury and sweet pancakes at reasonable prices.
 There are only four tables in this charming eatery, and hundreds of teapots hanging from the ceiling.
 The service can be slow, but locals swear it's worth the wait.